 Morning wandering the Old Town

-You’ll see a blend of modern and medieval architecture in Vilnius.
+The best of Vilnius is in the Old Town.
+You’ll see a blend of modern and medieval architecture here.
 The city centre is relatively flat so wandering the streets is easy to navigate on foot.
 Start at Vilnius Cathedral.
 The impressive Roman Catholic cathedral stands on an old pagan temple site.
 Out the front, the Bell Tower of Vilnius Cathedral casts an imposing figure over Gedimino pr., one of the main thoroughfares of the city.
 For a vantage point over the city, head to Gediminas Castle Tower.
 The 3-storey brick tower was originally part of a 15th-century castle.
-Unfortunately, it was closed for renovations during our visit but accounts that we have read speak of impressive views over Vilnius.
+Unfortunately, it was closed for renovations during our visit but we have read accounts which speak of impressive views over Vilnius.

 Afterwards, make your way towards Vilnius University to admire the prominent architecture.
 While in the area, make sure to photograph Pilies Street and the grand Church of St John’s.
 Fans of Gothic architecture should head over to St Anne’s Church whose original construction dates back to the early 16th century.

-If you’re looking for a coffee during your mid-morning exploration, we recommend stopping by StrangeLove located on the edge of Bernardine gardens.
+If you’re wondering where to go in Vilnius for your mid-morning coffee, we recommend stopping by StrangeLove located on the edge of Bernardine gardens.
 Finish your morning exploring the Old Town at the Gates of Dawn.

 Lunchtime at Šnekutis